phac-nml/ecoli_serotyping/log.md

 - added a few tests for controller methods -> test_controller
 - merged the Galaxy tool with the master branch
 - updated documentation

+[2016/12/16 - Camille La Rose]
+- curl command for run_controller.py
+    * curl -i -X POST -F 'files[]=@path/to/file1.fasta' -F 'files[]=@path/to/file2.fasta' -F user_data='{command1: value1, command2: value2};type=application/json' URL
+        ~ COMMANDS:
+              serotype - choose from 0 or 1, 1 triggering the use of the serotype tool virulence_factors - choose from 0 or 1, 1 triggering the use of the virulence factors tool amr - choose from 0 or 1, 1 triggering the use of the amr tool percent_identity - choose from 0 to 100
+              percent_length - choose from 0 to 100
+              verbose - choose from 0 or 1, 1 triggering full information about the serotype all_vfs - choose from 0 or 1, 1 returning all found virulence factors
+              minimum - choose from 0 to n, genomes threshold for virulence factors and amr perfect_amr - choose from 0 or 1, 1 filtering out strict amr results csv - choose from 0 or 1, 1 triggering the creation of a CSV file containing the results